COSC-499-W2025/capstone-project-team-7/README.md

 4. Review the generated analysis and saved project data
 5. Use portfolio- and resume-related outputs from the interface

-For a more detailed walkthrough, see [User Task List](docs/user-tasks.md).

 ## Repo structure

 - `frontend/` — Next.js UI